proxytype/usbnotifier/README.md

-# usbnotifier
+# USB-Notifier
-Monitor USB connectivity when new device attached or removed
+Monitor USB connectivity when new device attached or removed from the system.